WetHat/obsidian-importer/tests/ebooks/epub/test-result/📓TypeScript Deep Dive/lib.d.ts.md

 Example Including Symbol with ES5:

 Symbol API is not included when target is es5.
-In fact, we receive an error like: ［ts］ Cannot find name 'Symbol'.
+In fact, we receive an error like: \[ts\] Cannot find name 'Symbol'.
 We can use "target": "es5" in combination with "lib" to provide Symbol API in TypeScript:

 ```
 "compilerOptions": {